buddhaman/AnymaEngine/Readme.md

 - Show agents in chunk in debug window.
 - Consistently call everything either draw or render.
 - Make random number generator.
+- Make rain and clouds when zooming out.

 ### Done
+- Rebuild only phenotype when changing in editor.
 - Add arms.
 - Generate random genes.
 - Visualize mutations.